mbaranr/mbaranr.github.io/_projects/waste_sorting.md

 **Motivation**: By innovating in waste management, we hope to contribute toward sustainable solutions for one of the world’s growing environmental concerns.
 Our long-term vision is to extend this technology to more critical areas, such as nuclear waste management, where safe and efficient handling is of utter importance.

 I led the computer vision team, focusing on `object detection` and `image classification`.
+For the code, see [repo](https://github.com/LUComp/waste_sorter).

 ### Dataset